 Overview

-Covering a total area of 1,600 square metres, the "Hall of the Cosmos" and "Hall of Space Exploration" house a hundred exhibits of which about 70 per cent are interactive design.
+Covering a total area of 1,600 square metres, the "Hall of the Cosmos" and "Hall of Space Exploration" house a hundred exhibits of which over 50 per cent are interactive design.
 With the aid of interesting hands-on exhibits and advanced equipment coupled with lighting effects and environmental decorations, the exhibition introduces astronomy and space science in a vivid approach.

 The "Hall of Space Exploration" on the first floor depicts the development of space exploration and space technology.
-You may enter an upside down virtual space station to experience the disorientation feeling in weightlessness environment or drive yourself by turning a fixed steering wheel in "Action and Reaction" so as to understand the reaction principle in rocket propulsion.
+You can enter an upside down virtual space station to experience the disorientation feeling in weightlessness environment.
+You can also try launching a mini rocket at the "Fire a Rocket" to understand the principles of rocket launch.
+Then go to the "China Space Exploration" zone to witness the launch of Shenzhou spacecraft.

 For details of admission fees, please refer to Ticketing Information.